The Cinema Cafe

 Director Howard Hawks excelled at capturing the exciting elements in all genres: gangster films, Scarface (1932), film noir The Big Sleep (1946) and westerns Red River (1948) just to name a few.
 Offering further proof of this is the hilarious screwball comedy Bringing Up Baby, previously reviewed here.
 The antics will begin on TCM Tuesday, September 14 at 8:30am PDT.

 Next up is the remarkably understated albeit compelling racial drama Intruder in the Dust released in 1949.
-Still deserving of more critical acclaim, this filmed adaptation of literary giant William Faulkner’s novel will grace TCM (updated) Thursday, July 6 (2023) at (early morning) 1 am PDT and is reviewed as September’s DVD recommendation at the conclusion of this column.
+Still deserving of more critical acclaim, this filmed adaptation of literary giant William Faulkner’s novel will grace TCM (updated) Monday, May 13 (2024) at 9:45 am PDT and is reviewed as September’s DVD recommendation at the conclusion of this column.

 Juano Hernandez